agroal/pgagroal/README.md

 Contributions are most welcome !

 Consider giving the project a [star](https://github.com/agroal/pgagroal/stargazers) on [GitHub](https://github.com/agroal/pgagroal/) if you find it useful.
+And, feel free to follow the project on [Twitter](https://twitter.com/pgagroal/) as well.

 ## License